Probabilistic logic of quantum observations: Propositional quantum variables

-where, recall, $\cD'=\{\ua',\da'\}$ and $\cD''=\{\ua'',\da''\}$.
+If a pair of quantum variables is incompatible, then we cannot, in general, use them simultaneously for observing the quantum system at hand.
 This fact will have an enormous impact on the nature of the envisaged logic.
 Namely, it is at the heart of the need for an epistemic component in the logic.
-Actually, this is the key difference between observing a probabilistic system and observing a state of a quantum system.
+Actually, this is the key difference between observing a probabilistic system and observing a quantum system.

-On the other hand, if the pair of quantum variables is compatible, then it is perfectly legitimate to consider the joint probability distribution of the random variables induced by them and the state $\ket\psi$ in hand.
-Furthermore, for each $\lrt{D',D''} \in \cD' \times \cD''$,